adojos/win-jdk-Manager/README.md

 VBScript (WMI,WScript) Utility with Interactive cmd Interface.
 Enables to view all  installed JDK/JRE versions [32bit/64bit].
 One-touch easy view and re-point JAVA Env Variables on Windows.
 Just double click to launch !

-Built on Windows native technologies!
+Built on windows native technologies!
 This utility has no dependency on third party compiler / interpreters / engines (e.g. java, nodejs. .NET or other such runtimes).

 ### How To run